Ronald Reagan Washington National Airport

 The airport opened in 1941 and was originally named Washington National Airport.
 Part of the original terminal is still in use as Terminal 1.
-A larger second terminal, now known as Terminal 2, opened in 1997.
-In 1998, Congress passed, and President Bill Clinton signed, a bill renaming it Ronald Reagan National Airport in honor of President Ronald Reagan.
-MWAA operates the airport with close oversight by the federal government due to its proximity to the national capital.
+The much larger Terminal 2 opened in 1997.
+In 1998, Congress passed and President Bill Clinton signed a bill renaming the airport in honor of the 40th president of the United States, Ronald Reagan, who was in office from 1981 to 1989.